Set sail on a Fantastic Journey through the waters of speculative fiction and fantasy

 Q. Fantastic Journey is not your ordinary book.
 As you lead readers on a journey through the different themes found within speculative fiction/fantasy, you include many references, quotes, and scenes from clean books that highlight the subject matter; how did you go about choosing which book or section to include in the chapters?

-I approached it from a couple different viewpoints.
+I approached it from a couple of different viewpoints.

 Q. What inspired you to write about the ins and outs of speculative fiction?